pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

-**Theoretically**: visual rendering is not actually specified (though there is a new effort to change that, making all existing MathML renderers invalid and breaking content).
+**Theoretically**: visual rendering is not actually specified (though there is a new effort to change that, making all existing MathML renderers invalid and breaking content without care).

-This is after 25 years of MathML, 15 years of MathML in HTML5, \~10 years of MathML "support" in Firefox, \~8 years of MathML "support" in Safari.
+This is after 25 years of MathML, 15 years of MathML in HTML5, ~10 years of MathML "support" in Firefox, ~8 years of MathML "support" in Safari, neither of which are due to actually Mozilla or Apple spending resources but co-opted volunteer efforts.
+No amount of Igalia newspeak will change that fact.

-Optimistically, it will take another decade to get reliable visual rendering quality.
+Optimistically, it will take a good decade to get reliable visual rendering quality.

-The handful of people behind the implementations seem unable to grasp what the real life problems are.
+But the handful of people behind the implementations seem unable to grasp what the real life problems are so they live in their little bubble insisting that repeaing "but it's a standard" does anything for users.

 ### non-visually